Kampilan: Physical description

 A kampilan with a crocodile pommel shown with the shorter kalis for comparison.
 The sheaths are also displayed.

 Among Filipino swords, the most distinguishing characteristic of the kampilan is its huge size.
 At about 36 to 40 inches (90 to 100 cm) long, it is much larger than other Filipino swords, and is thought to be the longest, though smaller versions (sometimes called the "kampilan bolo") exist.
 A notable exception would be the panabas, another Philippine longsword, of which unusually large examples used for ceremonial execution purposes could measure up to four feet in length.
 The blade is narrow near the hilt and it gradually swells in width into an almost trapezoidal profile at the end.
 The blades are often laminated with various styles of tip.
 Kampílan blades often have holes near the tip that are sometimes filled with brass.
 Rarer still are specimens that have tips exhibiting a kris-like fretwork, while others have engravings down the entire blade.
-Although the kampílan can be used with one hand, it is primarily a two-handed sword.
+Although the kampílan can be used with one hand, it is primarily a one-handed sword.

 Blade

 The lamination (pattern welding) of the blade of this kampílan is clearly visible.
 A close-up view of the characteristic spikelet on the blade's tip is also shown.

-The laminated steel blade of the kampílan is single-edged, and made from Damascus steel pattern welding process and is easily identified by its tapered profile, narrowest near the hilt and gently widening until its truncated point.
+The laminated steel blade of the kampílan is single-edged, and made by the Damascus steel pattern welding process.
+It is easily identified by its tapered profile, narrowest near the hilt and gently widening until its truncated point.
 The blade's spikelet has led to the description of the kampílan in some documents as "dual-tipped" or "double-tipped".